 Selecting `All networks` provides users with this role access to all Networks contained within the current Organization.

-Selecting `Networks by tag` provides users with this role access to Networks with the specified tag(s) that are contained within the current Organization.
+Selecting `Networks by tag` provides users with this role access to Networks with the specified tag(s) contained within the current Organization.

 See this page for information on Managing Tags for your Networks